brandonspark/mulligan/README.md

 sub-expression, function application, and binding to an identifier, among others.
 Some of these may be adjusted in the loop.

-By default, `mulligan` will display only the focused sub-expression (within 1 layer of context).
-This can be confusing, so the `reveal <i>` command allows one to see the surrounding context for the currently evaluated expresison, up to `<i>` layers deep.
+By default, while stepping `mulligan` will display the surrounding context until the nearest declaration site.
+This can make it confusing which expression is currently being focused, so the `reveal <i>` command allows one to see the surrounding context for the currently evaluated expresison, up to `<i>` layers deep.

 `mulligan` also allows you to print the value bound to a particular identifier, via the command `print <id>`.